aesvo/corrupt/README.md

 # What do you mean by discord bot powered?
 - This site is fully hosted on github only, and YOU can use our discord bot to create a profile > do changes

+# Opensource?
+- Absoloutely.

+---

+# READ WHEN USING corrupt.im
+- later